Continuing Education Activity

 Pearls and Other Issues

-- The most common etiologies of frontal bone fracture are motor vehicle collisions (MVCs), falls, assaults, falling objects, and penetrating trauma.
+- The most common etiologies of frontal bone fracture are MVAs, falls, assaults, falling objects, and penetrating trauma.
 These injuries most commonly occur in young males (92%) with a mean age of 20 to 31 years old.

 - Multiple classification systems have been proposed since 1999, but there is currently no universally agreed-upon system to follow.
 These protocols can guide treatment based on classification.

 - Based on concurrent injuries, surgical intervention can vary immensely.
-Options can include frontal sinus ablation/obliteration, cranialization, open reduction internal fixation (ORIF), minimally invasive techniques, and conservative management with observation.
+Options can include frontal sinus ablation/obliteration, cranialization, ORIF, minimally invasive techniques, and conservative management with observation.

-- Complications vary per the extent of the injury but can include frontal sinusitis, meningitis, CSF leak, mucocele, poor aesthetic outcome, brain abscess, frontal headaches, ophthalmoplegia, and/or local paresthesia.
+- Complications vary according to the extent of the injury but can include frontal sinusitis, meningitis, CSF leak, mucocele, poor aesthetic outcome, brain abscess, frontal headaches, ophthalmoplegia, and/or local paresthesia.

-- A multidisciplinary team will be necessary for the diagnosis and treatment of frontal sinus fractures depending on the local structures affected.
+- A multidisciplinary team may be necessary for the diagnosis and treatment of frontal sinus fractures, depending on the structures affected.

 Enhancing Healthcare Team Outcomes

-Frontal sinus fractures could require an interprofessional team depending on the extent of the injury.
+Frontal sinus fractures may require an interprofessional team for comprehensive management, depending on the extent of the injury.
 The emergency response team will be necessary to identify any life-threatening injuries and stabilize the patient upon presentation.
-Surgical reconstruction will need to be carried out by the proper surgical specialists, which could vary depending on any associated injuries and surgeon availability.
-One or multiple board-certified surgeons may be needed to treat these patients, which could include an otolaryngologist, facial trauma surgeon, oral and maxillofacial surgeon, facial plastic surgeon, neurosurgeon, and/or ophthalmologist.
-The operating room (OR) staff, including surgical technicians and circulating nurses, will be imperative to keep the OR moving smoothly and improve surgical outcomes.
-An intensive care unit or critical care team made up of physicians, advanced practice providers, nurses, and other staff may be needed to manage the patient medically either pre- or postoperatively.
+Surgical reconstruction will need to be carried out by the appropriate specialists, which will vary depending on associated injuries and surgeon availability.
+One or multiple board-certified surgeons may be needed to treat these patients, potentially including an otolaryngologist, facial trauma surgeon, oral and maxillofacial surgeon, facial plastic surgeon, neurosurgeon, and/or ophthalmologist.
+A complete operating room staff, including surgical technicians and circulating nurses, will be imperative to keep the operation moving smoothly and improve surgical outcomes.
+An intensive care unit or critical care team made up of physicians, nurses, and other staff may be needed to manage the patient medically either pre- or postoperatively.